 Specifies whether Sledgehammer should record statistics in \$ISABELLE_HOME_USER/spy_sledgehammer.
 These statistics can be useful to the developers of Sledgehammer.
-If you are willing to have your interactions recorded in the name of science, please enable this feature and send the statistics file every now and then to the author of this manual (blanchette@in.tum.de).
-To change the default value of this option globally, set the environment variable SLEDGEHAMMER SPY to yes.
+If you are willing to have your interactions recorded in the name of science, please enable this feature and send the statistics file every now and then to the author of this manual (jasmin.blanchette@google.com).
+To change the default value of this option globally, set the environment variable SLEDGEHAMMER_SPY to yes.

-See also debug (§7.4).
+See also debug (§ 7.4).

-$overlord \ \left[= \langle bool angle ight] \ \{false\}$
+$$overlord [= \langle bool \rangle]$$ {false} (neg.: no_overlord)

-Specifies whether Sledgehammer should put its temporary files in \$ISA-BELLE_HOME_USER, which is useful for debugging Sledgehammer but also unsafe if several instances of the tool are run simultaneously.
+Specifies whether Sledgehammer should put its temporary files in \$ISABELLE_HOME_USER, which is useful for debugging Sledgehammer but also unsafe if several instances of the tool are run simultaneously.
 The files are identified by the prefixes prob and mash; you may safely remove them after Sledgehammer has run.